tobac-project/tobac/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 * [ ] Have you searched the issue tracker for the same problem?
 * [ ] Have you checked if you're using the latest version?
+If not, which version are you using?
 * [ ] Have you mentioned the steps to reproduce the issue?
 * [ ] Have you, if applicable, included error messages?